Major changes to housing rental laws in Victoria are looming, and some will prove to be costly for landlords.

 Futurerent is an ‘on-demand’ rent withdrawal service, that gives landlords up to 1 year of rental income upfront that’s repaid from rent paid by the tenant over terms of up to 3 years.
 Futurerent is the only solution that’s purpose built for landlords to manage their cashflow and get ahead.

-To find out more about how this could work for you, check out Futurerent’s online calculator on their website here.
+To find out more about how this could work for you, check out Futurerent’s online calculator.